FranCali/MatrixMultiplication/README.md

 If the amount of time to complete a work unit with 1 processing element is t1, and the amount of time to complete N of the same work units with N processing elements is tN, the weak scaling efficiency (as a percentage of linear) is given as: <p style="text-align: center;">**( t1 / tN ) * 100%**</p>

+### Results

+### Coding decisions
+Here is the explanation of some coding design decisions made and the reasons why they were made:
+* The matrices values are in the range 0-255: the first choice was to allow matrices values to range from 0 to the max representable integer value INT_MAX.
+However, the multiplication and addition operations involved between matrices elements lead to both integer overflow and long overflow when input matrices' sizes increased within the test cases.

 ## Built With